17 Optical Flow Field Computations and Use

 And: MIT AI Memo-572, April 1980.

-WWW Version.
+WWW Link.
 Optical Flow.
 The standard reference for original optical flow equation computations.
 The exact formulations are not quite right since they only work in special cases.
 BibRef

 Schunck, B.G., Horn, B.K.P.,